gilcarmel/CarND-Advanced-Lane-Lines/README.md

 | Second degree polynomials fitted to detected points    |

 ### Determine the curvature and vehicle position
-In order to convert pixel measurements into meters we need to calculate a conversion, by dividing known distances by manually measured pixel distances in the top-down view:
+In order to convert pixel measurements into meters we divide known distances by manually measured pixel distances in the top-down view:

     # meters per pixel in y dimension (9.14m is the distance between dashes on a lane line)
     ym_per_pix = 9.14 / 230